DawoodRomeo/TryHackMeCTF/intermediate nmap.md

 ![Scanning the Target](https://github.com/DawoodRomeo/TryHackMeCTF/blob/main/src/Intermediate%20Nmap/nmap_scan.png)

-after the scanning we can see the *user:pass* for log into the target machine via ssh protocol. so, in the next step we have to access the machine via ssh.
+after the scanning we can see the creddiential under the *user:pass* for log into the target machine via ssh protocol. so, in the next step we have to access the machine via ssh.

 ## **Step 2:**